klee/klee.github.io/README.md

 ## Adding Release Documentation

 The repository has old versions of the documentation in `releases/docs/`.
-To generate documentation for a release do the following.
+To generate documentation for a new release, do the following:

 1. Open `_config.yml` and
- - Use `excludes` that excludes the `releases` folder.
+ - Change `is_release` to `true`
- - Change `is_release` to `true`.
+ - Add the `releases` folder to `excludes`
- - Set `current_version` to the KLEE version.
+ - Set `current_version` to the new KLEE version

-2. Run the following command where `<VERSION>` is the KLEE version.
+2. Run the following command, where `<VERSION>` is the KLEE version:

 ```
 $ jekyll build -d releases/docs/<VERSION> --baseurl /releases/docs/<VERSION>
 ```

-3. Clear the changes made to `_config.yml` (e.g. by doing `git reset --hard`).
+3. Clear the changes made to `_config.yml` (e.g. by doing `git reset --hard`)
-4. Add `releases/docs/<VERSION>` to the repository.
+4. Add `releases/docs/<VERSION>` to the repository
-5. Add an entry for the release in `releases/index.md`.
+5. Add an entry for the release in `releases/index.md`
-6. Commit the changes.
+6. Commit the changes

 ## License